Types of Massage Therapy

 - Strengthens the immune system by promoting lymphatic flow.

 The benefits of massage are many.
 If you have never had a massage, I would start with a relaxation / Swedish Massage.
 Relax and Enjoy!
 You may also want to add a little warmth to your massage with a FIR Pad.
+I also enjoy the Relax Wraps Relax Wraps which are wonderful herbal bags you can use with cold or heat.
+They offer many different shapes and sizes and are all natural and organic.
+I use several of them myself!

 Written by Mara Gerke, CA, CNHP.
 All Rights Reserved.